-While marriage is a halal outlet for your desires, it is important to keep perspective that these behaviours have been in your life for such a long time.
-You have been using these behaviours to cope with the difficulties of life, even though it’s not the best way to cope.
+While marriage is a halal outlet for your desires, it is important to keep perspective that these behaviors have been in your life for such a long time.
+You have been using these behaviors to cope with the difficulties of life, even though it’s not the best way to cope.

-Your behaviours are more than just about having sexual desires that you cannot control, that would be solved by marriage.
+Your behaviors are more than just about having sexual desires that you cannot control, that would be solved by marriage.
 There are underlying reasons that cause you to behave the way you do.

 Your addictive ways allow you to avoid facing your problems, your emotions, and are an escape from reality.